danvega/danvega-dev/blog/2020/02/12/vue3-ref-vs-reactive.md

 ### Reactive

-You just examples of using `ref()` when you want to define reactive data on primitive values.
+We just looked at some examples of using `ref()` when you want to define reactive data on primitive values.
 What happens if you want to create an reactive object?
 In that case, you could still use `ref()` but underneath the hood, it's just calling `reactive()` so I will stick to using `reactive()`.

 On the flip side of that `reactive()` will not work with primitive values. `reactive()` takes an object and returns a reactive proxy of the original.
 This is equivalent to 2.x's `Vue.observable()` and was renamed to avoid confusion with RxJS observables.